UniversalAptronym/Hearth-Box/Instructions/Cloudflare_(Web_URL).md

 to-do:
-- Add RTC protocol thing for Databag.
+- Add RTC protocol for Databag.
-- (Sengachi) I'm pretty sure the current configuration I use leaves traffic readable by Cloudflare.
-Check if there's a way around this other than getting both parties to go through the hassle of Tailscale.
   - Also add a Tailscale tutorial, but that's not an immediate priority.
 - We might also need to change the Zero Trust instructions for dietpi with Secure Communications Only.